OrdoFlammae/cudd/README.md

 to CUDD.

 The three "enable" options control the build of shared libraries.
 By default, only static libraries are built.
-With --enable-shared, a shared library for libcudd is built.
+With `--enable-shared`, a shared library for libcudd is built.
 (Before installation, it can be found in cudd/.libs.)